saidyanalytics/Market-Analysis-Dashboard/README.md

 - Clear visibility into marketing channel performance
 - Actionable insights on product demand
 - Lead generation analysis for ad teams
-- Strategic guidance for product and regional focus
+- Strategic guidance for product and regional focus.

 Ideal for:
 - **Marketing Analysts**